gratefulzadik/forgivenessnews/_posts/2018-11-24-the-7-habits-of-highly-unforgiving-people-and-what-to-try-instead.md

         </ul>

   <h4>We soothe ourselves with fantasies of revenge.</h4>
-    <p>Most people feel distressed, hurt, and angry about transgressions.
-But we insist that the world be safer and more fair to us than it really is.</p>
-    <p>Transgressions lead us to an awareness of our vulnerability that we find hard to accept.</p>
+    <p>Suffering a transgression naturally leads to an awareness of one's vulnerability.
+But unforgiving people find that awareness especially hard to accept.
+It threatens our self-esteem. </p>
     <p>We feel ashamed of being vulnerable, and even more angry at the transgressor for exposing it.
-So we imagine putting the offender in the same vulnerable and painful position.</p>
+To compensate for our intolerable pain, we imagine (and sometimes plan out) ways to inflict a similarly vulnerable and powerless feeling on the offender.</p>

   <h4>We disrupt our own healing process.</h4>
-    <p>Some of us stay stuck in grieving, hoping our misery will somehow punish the offender.
+    <p>Some of us stay stuck in grieving, hoping our misery will somehow punish the offender or make them look bad.
 Some won’t allow ourselves to heal until somebody “pays.”
-That is, until they admit guilt, accept punishment, apologize, and return everything to the way it was before.</p>
+That is, admits guilt, accepts punishment, apologizes, and returns everything to the way it was before.</p>
     <p>Sometimes it works.
-But it’s our own future we hold hostage in the meantime. </p>
+But it’s always our own future we hold hostage. </p>

   <h4>We allow our grievances to take over our lives.</h4>
     <p>The hopelessness of changing the past bleeds over into our beliefs about the future.
 Consequently, we:</p>